 t: 0116 241 8331 e: email@example.com

-The Association for Psychological Therapies is a leading provider of training in Positive Behaviour Support.
-Attend as an individual or we can bring any of the following PBS courses to your own organisation and train a group of professionals for a fixed all-inclusive fee, no matter where you are (online or face-to-face).
-All of the training is accredited by the APT and delegates receive the relevant level of APT’s accreditation on completing the course(s) as well as APT's downloadable resources.
+The Association for Psychological Therapies (APT) is a leading provider of Positive Behaviour Support (PBS) training courses throughout the UK and Ireland.
+Available for individuals and teams, all of the training is accredited by the APT and delegates receive the relevant level of APT accreditation depending on which course(s) they attend, as well as APT's downloadable resources.

 A 3-day course.